When Do Dogs Stop Growing?

 How Much Should They Eat?

-After figuring out the answer to the question, “when do dogs stop growing?”
+After figuring out the answer, “When do dogs stop growing?”
 Next is to figure out how much your dog weighs.

-There are a few ways to measure your dog’s weight, but be sure you use whatever method is appropriate for your breed of dog
+There are a few ways to measure your dog’s weight, but be sure to use whatever method is appropriate for your dog

 A few examples: If you have a toy dog, like a Jack Russell Terrier or Miniature Schnauzer, weigh him on an inexpensive kitchen scale.